ErkamDogan/PasswordSecurityApp/README.md

 # SecApp

+    Gıyaseddin Tanrikulu - 20170808072
+    Erkam Dogan - 20160808036

-  We use SQLite to meet the database needs locally in our Android applications.
+  We use SQLite to meet the out database needs locally in our Android applications.
 SQLite is a database that works without the need for a panel or server side.

   Classes we will use for SQLite:

   1. SQLiteOpenHelper: It is inherited in our class that will be written for database access.
 The creation of tables or schematic changes are performed with these classes.

   1. SQLiteDatabase: Class that hosts CRUD(Create, Read, Update and Delete) operations

-  1. ContentValues: The class we will use when creating our parameter values
+  1. ContentValues: The class will be used when creating our parameter values

   1. Cursor: Allows us to work on the records we retrieved from our database.